softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ### Model Classes

 Previously, you created a `chess` package that contains the model classes that represent the core data and algorithms for Chess.
-Now you need to create additional model classes that represent the core data and algorithms needed to implement a `chess server`, including: User, Game, and AuthToken.
+Now you need to create additional model classes that represent the core data needed to implement a `chess server`.
+This includes the following.

-**User**
+**UserData**

 | Field    | Type   |
 | -------- | ------ |